Skip to content

 PicoFastAPIError

-Base class for all pico_fastapi exceptions.
+Base class for all pico-fastapi exceptions.

-• Use this to catch any pico_fastapi-specific error without matching a concrete subclass.
+• Use this to catch any pico-fastapi-specific error without matching a concrete subclass.

-• When writing library or application code on top of pico_fastapi, prefer catching PicoFastAPIError instead of broad exceptions like Exception, to avoid masking unrelated errors.
+• When writing library or application code on top of pico-fastapi, prefer catching PicoFastAPIError instead of broad exceptions like Exception, to avoid masking unrelated errors.

 Example: